UBC-CIC/TapGives/docs/WebAppUserGuide.md

 # Part 3 Customer Search

 ## Search with filters
 Here you learn to use the search and filter through customers registered to Water Filtration Sites.
+You may access customer history using the query buttom once you find a customer you're interested in.
+(Note, this has an up to 24 hour delay, on the first day of every month).
 1. Click the dropdown at the top left, and select Site Customers \
 ![alt text](images/webapp21.png)
 2. Click search property, and enter the column value you wish to filter on exactly as they are shown in the table below (case and space sensitive) \